How to Make Delicious Glaze Icing

 Glaze icing looks and tastes wonderful, drizzled over cakes, squares or sweet breads.
 It is a different method to "ice" sweet treats.
 Knowing how to make it will serve you well in turning out great-tasting desserts.
 It's so easy to do and it adds such a special finishing touch to a variety of baked goods.

-No doubt about it, many people love glaze, but while it is seen in bakeries, how does one make their own glaze at home?
+Many people love glaze, but while it is seen in bakeries, how does one make their own glaze at home?
 Because it differs from regular icing, some are mystified as to how to make it.

 It's very easy to do and you only use a few simple ingredients.
+You don't need beaters and you just use a pot on the top of the stove.

 There are a couple of different methods for making both uncooked and cooked glaze.
 For uncooked glaze, you usually combine your ingredients in a bowl.
 This is done by using powdered sugar and adding liquid and a few other ingredients, then stirring well until you have a thick and pourable mixture.